 Niels van der Linden is head of Statkraft's Wind & Solar The Netherlands unit.
-The unit is part of the company's European Wind and Solar business area.
+The unit is part of the company's business area Europe.

-Valerie van Hagen is a wind and solar power analyst at Statkraft's Amsterdam office, part of the company's European Wind and Solar business area.
+Valerie van Hagen is a wind and solar power analyst at Statkraft's Amsterdam office, part of the company's business area Europe.

 Trade, industry and agriculture form the cornerstones of the Dutch economy.
 Industry is largely based on the import of raw materials which are processed and then exported.
 Much of the trade in and out of other EU countries also goes via the Netherlands, not least because of the country's important ports.

 However, its dependence on international trade makes the Netherlands vulnerable to fluctuations in the world economy.
 The country was hit hard by the financial crisis in 2008, which also put climate policy on hold.

 Climate on hold